Blockchain Tutorial for Beginners

 Here, you need to understand what is meant by Hash (hash), which is necessary to understand the blockchain.hash,This is necessary to understand blockchain.

-A "hash" is when a computer can calculate a characteristic value of the same length for any content.
-The blockchain hash is 256 bits long, which means that whatever the original content is, a 256-bit binary number will be calculated at the end.
-And it is guaranteed that as long as the original content is different, the corresponding hash must be different.
+A "hash" is a computer that can calculate a characteristic value of the same length for any content.
+The hash length of blockchain is 256 bits, which means that no matter what the original content is, a 256-bit binary number will be calculated at the end.
+And it can be guaranteed that as long as the original content is different, the corresponding hash must be different.

 There are thus two important corollaries.